-With the exception of 1993, there has been an increase in the number of cases of chlamydia cases reported to the CDC each year since 1984.
-While there has been an overall decrease in the number of new cases of syphilis and gonorrhea between 1984 and 2019, there has been variation from year to year [3].
-When cases of human immunodeficiency virus/acquired immunodeficiency syndrome (HIV/ AIDS), HPV, herpes simplex virus, and trichomoniasis are added to the cases of syphilis, gonorrhea, and chlamydia, the public health burden of STIs is readily apparent.
-In total, it is estimated that 110 million men and women in the United States have one or more STIs [4].
-The annual direct medical costs for the treatment of STIs in the United States are estimated to be \$16 billion [1; 3].
-This does not take into account the costs associated with lost productivity.
+When cases of human immunodeficiency virus/ acquired immunodeficiency syndrome (HIV/AIDS), HPV, herpes simplex virus, and trichomoniasis are added to the cases of syphilis, gonorrhea, and chlamydia, the public health burden of STIs is readily apparent.
+In total, it is estimated that 68 million men and women in the United States have an STI on any given day [5].
+The annual direct medical costs for the treatment of STIs in the United States are estimated to be \$16 billion.
+This does not take into account the costs associated with lost productivity [5].

 Transmission of STIs can occur during unprotected sexual contact or during the exchange of bodily fluids during any type of activity.
 Intact mucous membranes prevent infection with pathogenic micro-organisms such as those that cause STIs.
 But when the mucous membranes of the mouth, vagina, or perianal tissues are torn or ulcerated, transmission of STIs is facilitated.
-Depending on the patient population, other risk factors for STIs include sex in conjunction with illicit drug use, multiple partners, a new sexual partner, and the prevalence of the infection in the community [5].
+Depending on the patient population, other risk factors for STIs include sex in conjunction with illicit drug use, multiple partners, a new sexual partner, and the prevalence of the infection in the community [6].